10 Amazing Facts About Bamboo

 It is a Renewable Resource for Agroforestry Production

 The advantage of bamboo over trees is the short time from planting to harvest.
-Bamboo’s ability to sustainably provide building materials and edible products for many years or even decades, and versatility of use which outmatches most tree species.
-For its ecological adaptability, and wide range of uses, bamboo can be an essential component of many agroforestry systems.
+Bamboo’s ability to sustainably provide building materials and edible products for many years or even decades and versatility of use which outmatches most tree species.
+Bamboo can be an essential component of many agroforestry systems for its ecological adaptability and wide range of uses.

 It is an Ancient Medicine

-Bamboo as an ancient herbal medicine has been used for thousands of years in Asia.
-Often used for its tonic and astringent properties, it is also considered an aphrodisiac.
+As an ancient herbal medicine, bamboo has been used for thousands of years in Asia.
+It is often used for its tonic and astringent properties; it is also considered an aphrodisiac.
 Ancient remedies that involve bamboo are still used in many health and body care products today.

 It Plays a Role in the Culture and the Arts

 Bamboo is deeply rooted in the daily life of many cultures.
-Bamboo culture always plays a positive role in encouraging people to hold on when facing tough situations.
+Bamboo culture always plays a positive role in encouraging people to hold on when facing challenging situations.

 It’s a Critical Element of the Economy

-Bamboo grows best in tropical zones which just happen to be many developing countries around the world.
-Bamboo crops provides provide jobs that support the people’s livelihood.
-As popularity of bamboo grows, these countries are enjoying access to a wider market.
+Bamboo grows best in tropical zones, which happens to be many developing countries worldwide.
+Bamboo crops provide jobs that support people’s livelihood.
+As the popularity of bamboo grows, these countries are enjoying access to a broader market.
 The continued use of bamboo helps developing economies.